Daxiongmao87/alignment-correction-mcp/README.md

-# Alignment Validation MCP
+# Alignment Correction MCP

-A Model Context Protocol (MCP) server that provides an alignment validation tool.
-It uses Google's Gemini Flash model or OpenAI-compatible APIs to validate AI response plans against the user's original intent, ensuring alignment and detecting potential issues before code is written.
+A Model Context Protocol (MCP) server that provides an **alignment correction and conscience** tool.
+It uses Google's Gemini Flash model or OpenAI-compatible APIs to actively validate, critique, and correct an AI agent's plans and behavior against the user's intent and behavioral rules.

 ## Features

--   **Alignment Validation**: Objectively evaluates if an AI's proposed plan matches the user's prompt.
+-   **Alignment Correction**: Not just validation—this tool actively "scolds" or "praises" the agent based on its adherence to instructions and moral standing.
+-   **Conscience Persona**: Acts as an external "conscience" that enforces strict behavioral rules and relationship dynamics.
--   **Context Awareness**: Uses a local vector store (RAG) to remember past interactions and assessments.
+-   **Context Awareness**: Uses a local vector store (RAG) to remember past interactions, ensuring the agent doesn't repeat mistakes.
--   **Behavioral Analysis**: Generates a private behavioral assessment of the AI (stored locally) and a public, constructive validation response (returned to the agent).
--   **Global Instructions**: Can incorporate a global instruction file to ensure the validation respects the agent's core directives.
+-   **Behavioral Memory**: Maintains a persistent list of enforced rules and user preferences (Global Instructions) that evolve over time.
+-   **Directives**: Issues specific "Behavioral Directives" that the agent must immediately follow.

 ## Configuration